athityakumar/colorls/README.md

 - With `--sf` (or) `--sort-files` : Shows files first, followed by directories

   ![image](https://user-images.githubusercontent.com/17109060/32149071-6b379de4-bd25-11e7-8764-a0c577e526a1.png)

+- With `-t` : Sort by modification time, newest first (NEED TO ADD IMAGE)

 - With color options : `--light` or `--dark` can be passed as a flag, to choose the appropriate color scheme.
 By default, the dark color scheme is chosen.
 In order to tweak any color, read [Custom configurations](#custom-configurations).